oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

 ## Task 4: Explore the OpenAPI View created by ORDS

-1. Return to the Module's main page.
-This can be done by clicking the module's name in the breadcrumbs in the upper left of the page.
+1. Return to the Module's main page by clicking its name in the breadcrumbs at the top left of the page.

     ![breadcrumbs in the upper left of the page](./images/return-to-main-with-breadcrumb.png " ")